sciZer0/newdiscoveries/c/README.md

 > ### Work and Energy have the same unit of measure.

-Importantly, there are Target Works and Non-Target Works.

-Target Work is a work that is the target for System to be doing while working.

-Non-Target Work is Work that isn't the target for System but is unavoidable for System to be doing while doing Target Work-- meaning is additional but unavoidable.

-Target Work of System is the outside Work of System in relation of some object.

-Non-Target Work is the inside Work of System that System must unavoidably be doing inside itself while doing Target Work.

-In other words,

-Non-Target Work is the inside Work of System that System must unavoidably be doing inside itself in order to have the possibility of doing its Target Work.

-Summarizing,

-Non-Target Work is unavoidable for System and the amount of Energy which is being spent on Non-Target Work is just the "additional energy-price" that System is unavoidably "paying" in order to have the possibility of doing its Target Work.

-Of course, not all of Energies are spent on (are converted into) the Target Works.
-Those Energies that are spent on Non-Target Works, we consider our losses.

 --

 ## 2.2.
 New Concept of Work and New Concept of Energy